 Moreover, the CMS collaboration has developed an innovative data recording method, called ``$B$ Parking'' since 2019 \cite{Bparking,CMS-DP-2019-043,Bainbridge:2020pgi,Takahashi}.
-Although their official first results for $R_{D^(\ast)}$ are still being awaited, it would be expected that the size of the experimental uncertainty is comparable to the other $B$ factories.
+Although their official first results for $R_{D^{(\ast)}}$ are still being awaited, it would be expected that the size of the experimental uncertainty is comparable to the other $B$ factories.

 In Table~\ref{tab:RD_exps}, we summarize the current status of the $R_{D^{(\ast)}}$ measurements including the new LHCb and Belle~II results.
 It is found that the above four new results are consistent with the previous world average evaluated by the HFLAV collaboration in 2021~\cite{HFLAV:2022pwe}, whose $p$-value is $28\%$ with $\chi^2/\text{dof} = 8.8/7$.
-Including all available data in Table~\ref{tab:RD_exps}, the preliminary world averages of $R_{D^{(\ast)}}$ were evaluated by the HFLAV \cite{HFLAV2024winter} as\footnote{ The HFLAV average uses a value of $R_{D^\ast}^{\rm BelleII}$ reported in Ref.~\cite{Belle2} rather than Eq.~\eqref{eq:BelleII}.
-The impact of this difference would be negligible. }
+Including all available data in Table~\ref{tab:RD_exps}, the preliminary world averages of $R_{D^{(\ast)}}$ were evaluated by the HFLAV \cite{HFLAV2024winter} as

 with the $R_D$--$R_{D^\ast}$ correlation of $-0.39$.
-It gives $p$-value among all data as $29\%$ with $\chi^2/\text{dof} = 13.02/11$.
+It gives $p$-value among all data as $35\%$ with $\chi^2/\text{dof} = 12.11/11$.